YTasheva/CyberNet-Detective/README.md

   - geofencing in websites
   - detecting fraudulent activity
   - improving marketing ROI
-  - price and currency optimisation and automatic form filling.
+  - price and currency optimisation and automatic form filling
   - sales and revenue.
-  - arm against telemarketers and robocalls.
+  - arm against telemarketers and robocalls

 - Better user experience on websites will lead to better user engagement.